Bankrupt Alabama county sees exit plan in June: lawyer

 Klee said the county may as early as next week approve an agreement with owners of some debt but that the talks over $3.2 billion of sewer debt were “very complex” and include JPMorgan Chase, hedge funds and mono line insurers.

 “We are extremely close with JPMorgan in resolving all our differences.
 We are extremely close with the hedge funds in resolving all our differences.
-And we are close with the mono line insurers; we have a ways to go there,” Klee said.
+We are extremely close with the mono line insurers in resolving all our differences,” Klee said.

 Klee said managers at one creditor, Bayerische Landesbank, were to decide soon on a deal to settle claims against Jefferson County.
 Bayerische Landesbank holds more than $105 million of the county’s debt, Klee said.